 If waste is an issue in your hotel don’t worry!
 Waste can and will be stopped.
 Half the battle is simply being aware of the waste, after that it’s about finding each and every area of waste, and rectifying it.
 So, hoteliers, we’ve prepared three steps you can take to minimize waste in your hotel.

-3 Steps to Hotel Waste Management
+3 Tips for Hotel Waste Management

-First Step – Develop a Waste Team
+Develop a Waste Team

 To ensure the job of assessing areas of waste and then stopping it gets done thoroughly, we advise putting together a “waste team.”
 The waste team will be responsible for going through the hotel and hotel operations to take note of where any waste may be occurring.

-Second Step – Send The Waste Team Out
+Send The Hotel Waste Management Team Out